In tennis, it is not the opponent you fear, it is the failure itself, knowing how near you were but just out of reach.

 Meaning

-“In tennis, it is not the opponent you fear, it is the failure itself, knowing how near you were but just out of reach.” presents a viewpoint centered on courage.
-It implies that courage appears in moments of uncertainty and encourages us to remember that small acts of bravery matter.
+In the quote “In tennis, it is not the opponent you fear, it is the failure itself, knowing how near you were but just out of reach.,” the emphasis is on courage.
+It highlights the thought that courage appears in moments of uncertainty while implying that small acts of bravery matter.

 Theme